Alterity

-Alterity is a philosophical and anthropological term meaning "otherness", that is, the "other of two" (Latin alter).
-It is also increasingly being used in media to express something other than "sameness", or something outside of tradition or convention.
+In philosophy and anthropology, alterity is the state of being "other" or different (Latin alter).
+It describes the experience of encountering something or someone perceived as distinct from oneself or one's own group.
+The concept of alterity explores how we understand and relate to those who are seen as different, and how this "otherness" shapes identity and social relations.
+While rooted in academic discourse, the term is also increasingly used more broadly to describe anything outside of established norms or conventions.

 Philosophy

 Within the phenomenological tradition, alterity is usually understood as the entity in contrast to which an identity is constructed, and it implies the ability to distinguish between self and not-self, and consequently to assume the existence of an alternative viewpoint.
 The concept was further developed by Emmanuel Levinas in a series of essays, collected in Altérité et transcendance (Alterity and Transcendence) (1995).

 Castoriadis

 For Cornelius Castoriadis (L'institution imaginaire de la société, 1975; The Imaginary Institution of Society, 1997) radical alterity/otherness (altérité radicale) denotes the element of creativity in history: "For what is given in and through history is not the determined sequence of the determined but the emergence of radical otherness, immanent creation, non-trivial novelty."